Skip to content

 ASIO penetrated the CPA comprehensively, its agents were present at every meeting and even worked as full-time staff.
 If this were over-kill then the espionage of the 40’s, now confirmed, provides the justification.
 I find myself hoping that ASIO now shows the same spy-craft as it infiltrates every Islamist cell that harbours the faintest enthusiasm for blowing us up.
 And I’m struck by ASIO’s restraint.
 After all, a leaked copy of the Gietzelt’s ASIO file could have killed Labor’s chances at any number of elections.

 I know one journalist who would have torn a half-proffered copy from an agent’s gloved hands.
 He, above all, understood the implications.
-The adjective “explosive” or the noun “time bomb” would have been in the first par of his Telegraph exclusive.
+The adjective “explosive” or the noun “time bomb” would have been in the first paragraph of his Telegraph exclusive.